 2. Managing Payroll During Slow Periods

 Payroll is one of the most critical expenses for any business.
 Employees rely on timely paychecks, and any disruption in payroll can lead to low morale, high turnover, and operational issues.
-However, businesses with seasonal demand or unpredictable revenue cycles may struggle to cover payroll during slow periods.
+But businesses with seasonal fluctuations or unpredictable revenue cycles may struggle to meet payroll obligations during slow periods.

-A business line of credit provides a short-term funding solution to ensure employees are paid on time, even when revenue is temporarily lower than usual.
-By using an LOC strategically, businesses can maintain workforce stability without dipping into emergency reserves.
+When money is tight, a business line of credit provides a short-term funding solution to ensure employees are paid on time — without dipping into an emergency fund.

-Example: A Restaurant Covering Payroll in the Off-Season
+Example: A Beach Town Restaurant Covering Payroll in the Off-Season

-A family-owned restaurant experiences a slowdown during the winter months but remains fully staffed to prepare for the busy summer season.
-Since revenue temporarily declines, meeting payroll becomes a challenge.
+A family-owned restaurant in a beach town experiences a slowdown during the winter months but remains fully staffed to ensure it’s ready for the summer.
+Since revenue dips in the winter, meeting payroll becomes a challenge.
 Instead of reducing staff or delaying payments, the restaurant owner uses a business line of credit to cover payroll for two months.
 When summer arrives and revenue increases, they repay the borrowed amount.

 3. Purchasing Inventory & Supplies